delftswa2017/desosa2017/yarn/chapter.md

 We identified technical debt in the codebase, and how Yarn deals with this debt.
 For some of the issues identified, we have been able to propose fixes by opening several pull requests.

-With the adoption of Yarn in the ecosystem, the transparent RFC process, and the solid core team, we are confident Yarn can overcome its challenges and will continue to be a key player in the JavaScript ecosystem.
+With the adoption of Yarn in the ecosystem, the transparent RFC process, and the solid core team, we are confident Yarn can overcome its challenges and will continue to be a key layer in the JavaScript ecosystem.

 ## References
 <!-- Stakeholders -->
 1. <div id="rw"/>Nick Rozanski and Eoin Woods.
 Software Systems Architecture: Working with Stakeholders using Viewpoints and Perspectives.
 Addison-Wesley, 2012.
 2. <div id="yarnfb"/>Sebastian McKenzie, Christoph Pojer, James Kyle.
-Yarn: A new package manager for JavaScript. https://code.facebook.com.
+Yarn: A new package manager for JavaScript. https://code.facebook.com/posts/1840075619545360.
 2016.
 3. <div id="coc"/>Contributor Covenant Code of Conduct. https://github.com/yarnpkg/yarn/blob/12ff2bca446f2173de8c0861cb61b075fbf726f9/CODE_OF_CONDUCT.md.
 25 Aug 2016.
 4. <div id="wycats"/>Yehuda Katz.
-Why I'm Working on Yarn. http://yehudakatz.com/2016/10/11/im-excited-to-work-on-yarn-the-new-js-package-manager-2/, 11 Oct 2016.
+Why I'm Working on Yarn. http://yehudakatz.com/2016/10/11/im-excited-to-work-on-yarn-the-new-js-package-manager-2/, Oct 11, 2016.
 5. <div id="boweryarn"/>Ben Mann.
 Using Bower with Yarn. https://bower.io/blog/2016/using-bower-with-yarn/.
 12 Oct 2016.
 6. <div id="polymerVid"/>Google Chrome Developers.
 What's New in Polymer Tools (Polymer Summit 2016). https://youtu.be/guYHn0P8bKQ?t=17m10s.
-18 Oct 2016.
+Oct 18, 2016.
 <!-- /Stakeholders -->
 <!-- Context View -->
 7. <div id="yarn-github"/>Yarn README.md. https://github.com/yarnpkg/yarn/blob/19eb5007510f039c61630948b01a491c3ccdde23/README.md.
 February 27, 2017.